The importance of exercise progression

 Progression is defined as “the process of developing or moving gradually towards a more advanced state”.
 Tailoring this to exercise: it is important to increase overload which can be done simply by following the FITT principle- frequency, intensity, time and type.
 This blog examines the importance, benefits and practicalities of progression in exercise.

-Firstly, I must stress that any exercise is better than no exercise and that it is important to build up slowly, particularly if trying new movements or if you were previously very sedentary.
+Firstly, I must stress that any exercise is better than no exercise.
+It is important to build up slowly, particularly if trying new movements or if you were previously very sedentary.

-As discussed in a previous blog, weight loss inevitably plateaus, this happens because your body adapts to the given stimulus- in this case, an energy deficit.
+As discussed in a previous blog, weight loss inevitably plateaus.
+This happens because your body adapts to the given stimulus – in this case, an energy deficit.
 The ability of the human body to adapt goes beyond alterations in weight and encompasses exercise progression.
-This is apparent regardless of exercise type, eventually if the same routine is performed you will reach a point where fitness, strength, balance, coordination (and most other benefits of exercise) improvements will halt, making continuing on that exact routine generally pointless.
+This is apparent regardless of exercise type.
+Eventually if the same routine is performed you will reach a point where fitness, strength, balance, coordination (and most other benefits of exercise) improvements will halt.
+Thus, making continuing on that exact routine generally pointless.

-The notion of progressive overload in exercise will facilitate the continued reaping of these benefits, making all your hard work continually worth the effort.
+The notion of progressive overload in exercise will facilitate the continued reaping of these benefits.
+This make all your hard work continually worth the effort.
 Essentially for improvements to continually occur, your exercise routine/programme needs to be systematically reformed so that the body is forced to adapt to the changing stimuli.

 Benefits of incorporating progressive overload can be largely sub-categorised into two categories: progression in resistance training and cardiovascular training.

-Progression in cardiovascular exercise trains your heart which can have a hypertrophic effect, increasing atrium and ventricle capacity and thus blood volume per pump.
+Progression in cardiovascular exercise trains your heart which can have a hypertrophic effect.
+This increases atrium and ventricle capacity and thus blood volume per pump.
 This improves your body’s ability to deliver oxygen and nutrients to cells.
-Exposing the heart to a higher workload, will cause adaptions and will improve its efficiency.
-Other benefits include: improvements in your blood lipid profile and reductions in blood pressure.
+Exposing the heart to a higher workload will cause adaptions and will improve its efficiency.
+Other benefits include improvements in your blood lipid profile and reductions in blood pressure.